jeffbuttars/django-tornado/doc/how-tornado-webserver.md

 When `request.finished` is called the response is done and will be closed.

 ## Request Stack

+The `run_tornado` command creates an instance of `DjangoApplication` and gives it configuration data from the command line.
+An instance of `tornado.httpserver.HTTPServer` is created with the `DjangoApplication` instance.

+The `DjangoApplication` instance registers one handler, the `DjangoTornadoRequestHandler` class.
+`DjangoTornadoRequestHandler` is of type `tornado.web.RequestHandler`.
+Upon instantiation `DjangoTornadoRequestHandler` will select a handler that will be used to convert Tornado requests into Django requests. `TornadoHandler` is the Django handler that will convert Tornado requests into Django requests and `StaticFileHandler` is a sub class of `TornadoHandler` that can serve up static files Django style.

+`DjangoTornadoRequestHandler` overrides the `_execute_method` method so that all requests are handled by `DjangoTornadoRequestHandler`'s `django_handle_request` method.

+`django_handle_request` calls the `TornadoHandler` instance with a Tornado request instance and the callback `django_handle_request` which is a method of `DjangoTornadoRequestHandler`.

+`TornadoHandler` converts the Tornado request into a Django request instance, loads the Django middleware and other house keeping.
+Then `TornadoHandler.get_response` is called with the new Django request instance.
+When `TornadoHandler.get_response` finishes it returns a Django response instance.

 Let's trace the stack of an incoming HTTP request from a browser through tornado

 `BaseIOStream::_handle_events(callback, fd, events)`